Many of the 21 cast members for Autopsy Of The Dead have never been interviewed regarding their involvement in the film. The Autopsy cast includes:

 Joe Unitas (Lighting supervisor)

-Lee Hartman (Zombie, newsroom typist, posse member, The Animators)
+Lee Hartman (Ghoul, newsroom typist, posse member, The Animators)

 Rick Catizone (End Credits - The Animators)

 Bill Mogush (Ghoul, Image Ten Investor)

 Dick Heckard (Posse member "The Black Hat")

 Herbert Summer (Ghoul who was shot at the gas pump by Duane Jones)